gemini30/gemini30.github.io/_experience/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "experience 2"
 collection: experience
 type: "Workshop"
-permalink: /experience/2015-spring-teaching-1
+permalink: /experience/2015-spring-experience-1
 venue: "University 1, Department"
 date: 2015-01-01
 location: "City, Country"
 ---

-This is a description of a teaching experience.
+This is a description of an experience.
 You can use markdown like any other post.

 Heading 1
 ======